 In anticipation of establishing the Company, the Investment Adviser established and staffed BER, a specialist solar development company in 2013.
-The owners of the Investment Adviser retain 100 per cent. ownership of BER and two of Bluefield's managing partners (James Armstrong and Giovanni Terranova) sit as non-executives on BER's board of directors.
+The owners of the Investment Adviser retain 100 per cent. ownership of BER and two of Bluefield's managing partners (James Armstrong, Mike Rand and Giovanni Terranova) sit as non-executives on BER's board of directors.

-In parallel to establishing BER, the Investment Adviser also supported the promotion of a new solar development fund, the Bluefield Development Fund, which is managed by an independent third party discretionary fund manager, Thompson Taraz Collectives Limited (TTCL).
-BER has been appointed by TTCL as its adviser in connection with the management of the Bluefield Development Fund and BER's services include sourcing investment opportunities, providing development consultancy services to take investments from inception to fully permitted status, and project management and other services to the SPVs in which the Bluefield Development Fund invests.
+BER has been appointed by Thompson Taraz Collectives Limited (TTCL), an independent fund manager, as its adviser in connection with the management of the Bluefield Development Fund and BER's services include sourcing investment opportunities, providing development consultancy services to take investments from inception to fully permitted status, and project management and other services to the SPVs in which the Bluefield Development Fund invests.